SophieDeBenedetto/blog/posts/telemetry_part_two.md

 ```

 Now, instead of handling this event with our custom handler and `Statix` reporter, will use `Telemetry.Metrics` and the `TelemetryMetricsStatsd` reporter to do all of the work for us!

-## Getting Started

-In the rest of this post, we'll cover how to use the `Telemetry.Metrics`  and `TelemetryMetricsStatsd` libraries to handle our event.

-As we set up our Telemetry pipeline with these tools, we'll take peeks under the hood of source code to understand _how_ these libraries work together with Erlang's Telemetry library to attach and execute events.

-To follow along with this tutorial, you can clone down the example app [here]().

 ## How It Works